JoelMcMahon/nc-news/README.md

 ## General Info ##

-The site is designed to make CRUD requests to the API and enable users to interact with the data stored in its relational database.
+The site is designed to make requests to the API and enable users to interact with the data stored in its relational database.

-It features a number of articles, comments, topics and other data such as votes and allows users to engage with the site’s content and other users via adding comments and voting on articles.
+It features a number of articles, comments, topics and other data such as votes, and allows users to engage with the site’s content and other users via adding comments and voting on articles.

 ## Technologies ##